afair/girders.org/source/_posts/2012-09-29-scaling-postgresql-with-pgpool-and-pgbouncer.markdown

 (hostname + port) can connect only to one PostgreSQL server, but can "pool" connections to all databases within that cluster.

-Strictly speaking, this is really coonnection caching, which will reuse a previous connection or open a new one.
+Strictly speaking, this is really connection caching, and will reuse a previous connection or open a new one.
 Older, unused connections are closed to use the resources for a newer connection.
 Unused connections timeout after a given time, and are closed to conserve resources.